Tree People 2025

 Difficulty: Moderate - Easy

-Resilience is a 525 acre contiguous tract of land in Hocking County, less than 4 miles from Hocking Hills State Park.
+Resilience is a 525-acre contiguous tract of land in Hocking County, less than 4 miles from Hocking Hills State Park.
 Resilience is mostly forested with mature woods that have not been disturbed in at least 80 years.
 Surveys show that there are over 25,000 trees on the property that have a diameter of 12 inches or larger.
 A large 80 + acre meadow in the middle of the property hosts rare nesting birds such as Henslow’s and Grasshopper sparrows.
 This large meadow is possibly the largest concentration of breeding pairs of Henslow’s Sparrows in the entire region.
 Resilience is named for its capacity to recover from years of logging and strip mining and yet once you set foot on the area, you fall in love with it.
 The hike will meander through woods and meadows along the newly opened Resilience Trails.

-Honeycomb Rocks - Arc Preserve - Field Trip is Full!
+Honeycomb Rocks - Arc Preserve

 County: Hocking